• Menu

 Myths about Estate Tax Planning

-October 13, 2016 by Barry D. Horowitz, Estate Planning Attorney
+October 13, 2016 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 Estate tax planning is very important if you have valuable assets that you want to leave to your loved ones.
-It becomes especially essential for those with a family business or farm, which are illiquid assets that could be counted as part of your taxable estate and that could leave your estate struggling to find the money to pay estate taxes.
-Estate tax planning
+It becomes especially essential for those with a family business or farm, which are illiquid assets that could be counted as part of your taxable estate and that could leave your estate struggling to find the money to pay estate taxes.Ā Estate tax planning

 Many people do not understand how estate taxes work or what they need to do to make a plan in order to avoid estate taxes.
 You cannot afford to make mistakes when it comes to something this important, as your heirs could lose out on a valuable inheritance if you have not made advanced plans to provide protection for your assets.
 Your company and even family farmland could sometimes have to be sold to cover estate taxes.
 You need to make certain you are making informed choices and doing the right tax planning to protect all that you have built.